jimjimovich/starryhope-nanoc/readme.md

 ## Get started on [Cloud9](https://c9.io)

+#### Fork this repo

+#### Clone your forked repo into Cloud9

+Chose the repo you just forked from your list of repos in your Cloud9 dashboard and click "clone to edit"

+#### Install gems

+(the following comands are all for the terminal in Cloud9)
+    bundle install

+#### Install nginx

+    c9pm install nginx

 #### Configure and start nginx

 Generate your nginx.conf file (to add your ip, port and root folder)
     c9-nginx/generate-conf.sh

+Create a logs directory
+    mkdir c9-nginx/logs

 Start nginx
     nginx -p $PWD/c9-nginx/

 Stop nginx
     nginx -s stop -p $PWD/c9-nginx/

+#### Compile the site

+    nanoc co
+    bundle exec guard # to watch for changes

+#### Browse to your site
+You can access your site at projecthame.username.c9.io

 ## Software Used
 - [nanoc](http://nanoc.ws/)